 SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable and its first target 11.1: Ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums, are the closest language to any mention of homelessness in the SDGs.

 Meeting this target is measured by the proportion of urban population living in slums, informal settlements or inadequate housing.
 Although homelessness is not a new issue, it is an urgent and solvable one.
-Homelessness is a crucial aspect of SDG 11.1 and meaningfully intersects with all other SFGs however, it is not being measured by the current indicator(s).
+Homelessness is a crucial aspect of SDG 11.1 and meaningfully intersects with all other SDGs however, it is not being measured by the current indicator(s).